 Anna continued to enter competitions, many of which she won.
 Most prestigiously, she took the top honours with the Nadell Trophy (Dessert of the Year) and also the Culinary Academy Award of Excellence for pastry.
 This award is only given to a limited number of young pastry chefs.

-In 2014 Anna hosted one of Australia’s first dessert festivals, ‘Sweet Street’, at which 600 sugar fanatics packed into the hotel’s ballroom to down more than 5000 desserts created by Anna and her pastry friends (including Kirsten Tibballs, N2, Adriano Zumbo, Lux Bite and Tim Clark).
-In 2015 and 2016, the festival has gone to a whole new level and tickets sell out literally in days.
+In 2014 Anna hosted one of Australia’s first dessert festivals, ‘Sweet Street’, at which 600 fans packed into the hotel’s ballroom to down more than 5000 desserts created by Anna and her pastry friends (including Kirsten Tibballs, N2, Adriano Zumbo, Lux Bite and Tim Clark).
+From then, the festival has gone to a whole new level and tickets sell out literally in days.

-The “cherry on top” moment of 2014 was when one of her trade mark dishes, an extraordinarily beautiful modernist take on the traditional Carrot Cake won best dessert in Australia – an award presented by Foodservice.
-An added bonus was when she was featured on MasterChef Australia with that very same dessert.
+In 2014, one of her trade mark dishes, an extraordinarily beautiful modernist take on the traditional Carrot Cake won best dessert in Australia – an award presented by Foodservice.
+She was then featured on MasterChef Australia with that very same dessert.

-Anna had a great year in 2015 – she was named the ambassador for Smooth FM’s highly popular Chocolate Festival, and has been featured on MasterChef Australia twice over the last two seasons – most recently showing off her personalised take on the classic Eton mess aptly named Anna’s Mess.
-In 2017, her Top 24 challenge will blow viewers, and the contestant’s minds.
+Anna had a great year in 2015 – she was named the ambassador for Smooth FM’s highly popular Chocolate Festival, and has been featured on MasterChef Australia a number of times over the last few years – most recently showing off her Chocolate Fire Cracker to the stunned contestants.

-Anna has recently joined Kenwood as their new ambassador, helping them launch their new range of kitchenware.
-She is currently collating a collection of her favourite dessert and pastry recipes to include in her very own cookbook due to hit the book stores in 2018, and in 2016, designed her own Kit Kat for a Pop Up activation for the famous chocolate bar.
+Anna continues to work with Kenwood as their ambassador, helping them launch their new range of kitchenware.
+She is currently collating a collection of her favourite dessert and pastry recipes to include in her very own cookbook due to hit the book stores in 2018, and most excitingly, is filming a brand new prime time TV show for Channel Nine.
+Family Food Fight will feature a number of diverse and multi-generational Aussie families as they go head-to-head to take home the title of ‘Australian Greatest Food Family’.
+And as this wasn’t enough for one year, Anna was announced as the winner of the Best Chef of the Year at the TTA Awards.